magilo/FR-backend-takehome/README.md

 <!-- If you have the project hosted somewhere, include the link here. -->

 ## About
 This project was created as an exercise to practice Test-Driven Development (TDD) and to review foundational concepts of a REST API.
 I took the opportunity to set this project up from scratch in order to learn more about the role of Express in backend development.
+It was also the first time I assembled documentation using Swagger as I needed an interface to present my API.
 <!-- Backend API project
 - Provide general information about your project here.
 - What problem does it (intend to) solve?